A death must be registered within 8 days of the date of death.

 - NHS medical card

-'Tell Us Once' is a service the council use to notify government departments including Department for Work and Pensions and different services in the council.
+'Tell Us Once' is a service we use to notify government departments including Department for Work and Pensions and different services within the council.
 You tell us which departments apply and we send off notification for you.

 To use the service please also bring along these documents, if you have them